TheOldestJun/secret-santa-server/README.md

 PLEASE READ THIS FIRST!
 In order to work we have to delete this file /db/santa.db to leave this directory clean.
 I couldn't make gitignore to ignore the file, its deleting the whole dir.
 Because of that had to make new repo, with no commits((.

+To run the application use: npm run start.

 API:
 / - root router to check server is runnnig in visual HTML